darKoram/ad_hoc_logging_and_diagnostics/README.md

 Often the log files will be in the gigabytes.
 ```
     add checking that the local disk has space for gathering everything
-    add the ability to attach large files via google drive for emailing
+    add the ability to attach large files via google drive or dropbox for emailing
 ```

 Files are transferred by rsync so they should be compressed, however, they are expanded and then